Banning The Symptom: The Algorithm Built Not To Be Understood

-So if you are interested in finding out the latest strategies, expert opinions and news on the future of the Apprenticeship Levy, Skills Levy, APAR, lifelong learning, micro-credentials, Degree apprenticeships or qualification reform and skills.
+So if you are interested in finding out the latest strategies, expert opinions and developments from the Apprenticeship Levy, to the Growth and Skills Levy News, APAR, lifelong learning, micro-credentials, Degree apprenticeships or qualification reform and skills policy news.
 Then you are in the right place.
-Check out the latest opinion pieces, thought leadership, videos and skills strategies below.
+Check out the latest opinion pieces, thought leadership, videos and skills strategies from experts across the World of Apprenticeships, Skills and Work Based Learning.
+FE News is a platform, so the thought leadership articles are from actual Apprenticeship industry professionals, rather than through the lens of a reporter or editor.
+This is why the content on FE News is truly the voice of the FE and Skills Sector.

 Apprenticeships provide talent pipelines with in-demand skills crucial for future growth.
 Work-integrated learning moulds adaptable workers as jobs evolve.
 Apprentices gain relevant experience by bypassing graduate skills gaps.
 Custom programs matched to business priorities also promote diversity and social mobility.
 Competency measures further shift focus to capabilities over qualifications.
 Government incentives and industry partnerships in areas with acute shortages reinforce the value of developing talent via apprenticeships at all career stages.